top of page

 ReFab St. Louis "promotes the collective and creative re-use of our built environment.
 This mission is sustained by deconstructing buildings otherwise slated for demolition, retraining community members for careers in green industry, and refabricating building materials."

-Leftovers, Etc. Repurpose & Reuse similar to the above, also based in Chesterfield, MO.
+Leftovers, Etc. Repurpose & Reuse similar to the above, based in Woodson Terrace, not far from the St. Louis airport.

 ReCycling Unusual Items